 Newest on the scene of automated pool cleaners are the fully robotic cleaners.
 They have been around for a while now, but some of the technological advancements of late are truly incredible.

-They are the most expensive option of the automated pool cleaners, but the amount of labor, pool maintenance, and energy costs they save make up for it.
+They are the most expensive type of pool cleaners, but the amount of labor, pool maintenance, and energy costs they save make up for it.

-Our number one pick for best robotic pool cleaner is the Dolphin Premier.
+Our number one pick for best automatic pool cleaner is the Dolphin Premier.
 It is easy to see why, too.

 Perhaps the most unique and best thing about it is that it has a fully multi-media filtration system with 4 different types of filters that you can use.
 It has a microfilter that can remove even bacteria, biofilm and algae, a standard dual filter, and an oversized debris bag that can handle bushels of leaves, acorns, and twigs.
 Its fourth filter type is a disposable debris bag which you can use if you don’t have the time to properly clean a bag.